 Shannon is known throughout Texas and the nation for tapping into the hearts and minds of all learners.
 She’s a known leader in customizable and proven systems for facilitating, training, and coaching to boost engagement and grow talent.

 As the founder and Chief Executive Officer of engage2learn (e2L), Shannon works with communities across the U.S. to design strategic and innovative learning solutions.
 Shannon’s solutions are grounded in proven best practices that focus on systems thinking and Future Ready Skills.
-She has implemented scalable, effective coaching process for educators on change, conflict resolution, and communication.
+She has implemented scalable, effective coaching processes for educators on change, conflict resolution, and communication.

 Shannon has also designed a Learning Framework process to clarify and simplify the modernization of public schools and the learner experience. e2L’s customizable Learning Framework serves leadership, teacher, and student growth models.
 This learning framework engages educators and learners in a meaningful and relevant school experience, is grounded in a culture of coaching and growth, and ensures ROI for taxpayers on dollars invested in technology, facilities, and programs.